Installations

 Expanded Equipment Compatibility

-The KMC Airflow Measurement System can be applied to a wide range of mechanical systems, including unit ventilators, packaged rooftops, complex built-up air handlers and custom-built equipment.
+The KMC Airflow Measurement System can be used with a variety of mechanical systems, including:

 Frequently Asked Questions